 - Databases

-- · Delimited files
+- Delimited files

 - · Fixed width files

-- · JSON files (not available for the legacy profiler)
+- JSON files

-- XML files
+- · XML files

 - Mainframe

-7.12.1 ASDD features
+7.11.1 ASDD features

 - The ASDD profiler uses classifiers rather than search and type expressions.
 Classifiers support more features and configuration options than expressions. - The LIST classifier framework is new and has no equivalent functionality in the legacy profiler. - The TYPE classifier framework uses standard Java SQLType values to identify data types, which should provide broad support for type detection across all database variants. - The PATH classifier supports exact matching and can be configured to consider table name in addition to column name when matching.